-Bear Lake is a great vacation distance for people in Utah and Idaho.
-Located on the northern border of the two states, with one half of the lake on either side, it’s one of the few ways you can get a beach vacation around here without going all the way to the ocean.
+Bear Lake is a great vacation destination for people in Utah and Idaho.
+It’s one of the few ways you can get a beach vacation around here without going all the way to the ocean.
 If you’re not up for visiting the beach, there’s plenty of other things to see.
 There’s the Minitonka Cave for the adventurous types.
 If theater is more to your liking, you can visit the famous Pickleville Playhouse.
 Not to mention the Bear Lake Raspberry Days, Utah’s most delicious fruit-based Festival.

 And it’s just an hour’s drive from Cache Valley, where we’re headquartered.
 As such, we get a lot of business form landlords in the Bear Lake area who want their rental properties to have great value for their tenants.

 Managing A Rental Property

 Rental property maintenance is one of the biggest and potentially most time consuming responsibilities a landlord has.
 It’s also one of the most vital.
 One of the leading causes of tenant turnover for rental properties is poor maintenance.
 In short, if you don’t take care of the place, people won’t want to stay there.
 Real estate investor Andrew Syrios argues that maintenance and management are THE most important parts, so you can’t afford to make a mistake on them.

 Despite this, there are a lot of landlords who often forget the maintenance, or do a poor job.
 So many, in fact, that most renters out there have come to expect it as the default.
 Knowing this, it becomes pretty clear that if you do a good job, you’ll find your renters not just being happy, but being very loyal.